 - tell the public how to access the information and what it might cost.

-Donaldson’s is a Scottish public authority under FOI law and it has adopted the Model Publication Scheme produced by the Scottish Information Commissioner.
+The Donaldson Trust’s School is a Scottish Public Authority under FOI law and it has adopted the Model Publication Scheme produced by the Scottish Information Commissioner.
 View the Model Publication Scheme at www.itspublicknowledge.info/mps

-Please click to view Donaldson’s Guide to Information
+Please click to view Donaldson’s School Guide to Information